 Rule 4-704.
 Authority of court clerks.

-To establish the authority of court clerks to extend the time for payment of bail, to dismiss citations issued for certain offenses, and to accept plea in abeyance agreements in certain limited circumstances.
+To establish the authority of court clerks to extend the time for payment of fines, to dismiss citations issued for certain offenses, and to accept plea in abeyance agreements in certain limited circumstances.

 This rule shall apply to all courts of record and courts not of record.